mrcavalcanti/mosaicoo/docs/sources/datasources/graphite.md

 ### Variable usage in tag queries

-Multi-value variables in tag queries use the advanced formatting syntax introduced in Grafana 5.0 for variables: `{var:regex}`.
+Multi-value variables in tag queries use the advanced formatting syntax introduced in Mosaicoo 5.0 for variables: `{var:regex}`.
 Non-tag queries will use the default glob formatting for multi-value variables.

 Example of a tag expression with regex formatting and using the Equal Tilde operator, `=~`: